Mattaponi: 19th century

 members as Nancy Franklin, Claiborne Key, Austin Key, Jno [Jonathan] Anderson Key, Henry Major, Ellston Major, Ellwood Major, Lee Franklin Major, Coley Major, Mary Major, Parkey Major, John Major, Park Farley Toopence, Elizabeth Toopence, Robert Toopence, Emeline Toopence, Laura Toopence, Mary Catherine Toopence, James C. Toopence, and Lucy J. Toopence.
 The list was signed by Hardin Littlepage and William J. Trimmer, trustees for the tribe.
 Present-day tribal members trace their descendancy from individuals on that list.

-As the last two tribes to function as part of the Powhatan Chiefdom, the Pamunkey and Mattaponi Tribes were treated by the Commonwealth of Virginia as a single administrative entity until 1894.
-That year the Mattaponi formally separated from the Pamunkey-led Powhatan Chiefdom.
+The Pamunkey and Mattaponi Tribes were treated by the Commonwealth of Virginia as a single administrative entity until 1894.
+That year, the Mattaponi affirmed their separation from the Pamunkey-led Powhatan Confederacy in the eyes of Virginia law.
 The Commonwealth's general assembly responded in 1894 by appointing five trustees to the Mattaponi Tribe.